Nurture and Behaviour Support Mentor

 What We’re Looking For:

-Teaching Assistant qualification desirable.
+• A Teaching Assistant qualification is desirable.

-A patient, understanding, and adaptable approach to learning support.
+• A patient, understanding and adaptable approach to learning support.

-Knowledge of trauma-informed and positive behaviour strategies.
+• Knowledge of trauma-informed practice and positive behaviour strategies.

-Must be commutable to Bury St Edmunds, Suffolk.
+• Ability to commute to Bury St Edmunds, Suffolk.

 Why Join Us?

-About Our Partner School
+About the School

 Safeguarding and Equality

 Inspire EHC and our partner school are committed to safeguarding and promoting the welfare of children and young people.
-All applicants must hold or be willing to obtain an enhanced DBS check and provide two professional references.
+All applicants must have or be willing to obtain an enhanced DBS and provide two professional references.
+We are proud to be an Equal Opportunities Employer.
+Visa sponsorship is not available for this role.

 Apply Now